 April Watkins recovered from a brain tumour in her first year of study to secure a 2:1 in BSc (Hons) Sociology in 2013.
-Since graduating, she has joined Blind Veterans UK in Brighton, working as a HCA/activities assistant.
+Since graduating, she has joined Blind Veterans UK in Brighton, working as an Activity Facilitator.

 "I chose Plymouth because of the location and the fact it was a campus university.
 I had a great time at university and the location and campus style university definitely had an impact on this.

 "Studying at Plymouth allowed me to gain the skills I needed to be able to navigate a very challenging and competitive world.
 The experiences I went through whilst at University guided me into the care sector."

 "I completed a month’s placement at Working Links, this experience highlighted to me that I wanted to work directly with people helping make a positive difference to their lives.
 Since completing my degree, I have worked with adults with learning difficulties and mental health issues and currently work with blind veterans."

 Brain Tumour Research - April's story

 “Embarking on my degree at Plymouth should have been the beginning of an exciting new chapter for me, but my mum had just been diagnosed with lung cancer.
 Then, in January 2010, I started having severe headaches, which GPs thought were migraines.

 "As the headaches became worse, I saw a total of 11 medical professionals, including GPs, A&E doctors and opticians, who diagnosed me with a variety of things, such as sinus problems.

 "After a long wait and fed up with no-one taking me seriously, I rang Derriford Hospital in Plymouth and begged for help.
 I was given an emergency MRI scan that revealed I had a brain tumour.
 Straight away I had an operation to insert a shunt into my brain to drain the fluid which had been causing the pressure and excruciating pain.
 Then came a seven-and-a-half-hour craniotomy to remove the tumour.